 Encourage Roommates for Rental Agreement

-For example, every tenant gives time for cleaning and safety, foods will be shared, bills will be split and paid and so on.
+For example, every tenant gives time for cleaning and safety, food will be shared, bills will be split and paid, and so on.

-The roommate agreement is a personal agreement between tenants and the landlord does not settle disputes.
-If any issues head up, they can address the problems and come up with a decision with the help of the agreement they signed before renting.
+The roommate agreement is a personal agreement between tenants and the landlord and does not settle disputes.
+If any issues arise, they can address the problems and come up with a decision with the help of the agreement they signed before renting.

-We have listed few issues that can create trouble in a near future.
+We have listed a few issues that can create trouble in the near future.

 - Guest rules